amiralibg/amiralibg/README.md

 Front-end and Mobile Developer
 ------------------------------

-I've been Coding professionally for 4 years.
-I Started with Mobile Application Development and soon I decided to expand and learn web development and I Love it. and I'm always curious to learn more new and exciting stuff.
+I've been Coding professionally for 5 years.
+I Started with Mobile Application Development and soon I decided to expand my abilities and learn web development and I Loved it.
+I'm always curious to learn new and interesting things to level up myself as a person and developer.

 *   🌍  I'm based in Iran, Guilan ,Rasht
 *   ✉️  You can contact me at [amiralibgi.dev@gmail.com](mailto:amiralibgi.dev@gmail.com)